-You can start to see why we’re so keen on these foods but in case you’re not fully convinced to dive into a jar of sauerkraut or try your hand at these insanely easy and delicious Fermented Carrots with Dill, here’s our top 5 reasons to add fermented foods to your diet every day.
+You can start to see why we’re so keen on these foods but in case you’re not fully convinced to dive into a jar of Homemade Sauerkraut or try your hand at these insanely easy and delicious Fermented Carrots with Dill, here are our top 5 reasons to add fermented foods to your diet every day.

 1) Abundant in beneficial bacteria: Fermented foods are full of beneficial bacteria.
 When you consume these foods you’re introducing numerous strains of beneficial bacteria into your digestive system.
 These bacteria are micro-organisms referred to as probiotics, which means ‘for life’.
 These bacteria then take up temporary residence in your intestines where they produce vitamins, strengthen the immune system and help crowd out pathogenic or disease-promoting bacteria thus helping to balance your gut flora (the community of bacteria in your gut).
 Additionally, the short-chain fatty acids produced by the bacteria help maintain the integrity of the cells lining your digestive tract.